-Many renters would want to rent an apartment at €50/month, but few landlords would be prepared to offer an apartment at this price.
+Many renters would want to rent an apartment at €50/month, but few landlords could produce an apartment at this price.
 Therefore this rent control would create more homelessness.

 c.
 To reduce its budget deficit and limit consumption of petrol, the government raises the tax on petrol by €1.00 per litre.